XP-NETWORK/vechain-grant-application/application.md

   - Velas
   - xDai
   - Fuse
 - VeChain is an important player in the blockchain industry.
-It occupies the #33 place in the chain rancking and its token has 0.25% of the market dominance.
+It occupies the 23 place in the chain ranking and its token has 0.25% of the market dominance.
 But much more importantly, VeChain has a rich NFT ecosystem populated with professionally developed Marketplaces, successful NFT projects, talented [Artists](https://twitter.com/VETlieber) and content providers.
 - The most prominent NFT Marketplaces are:
   - [World of V](https://marketplace.worldofv.art/)
   - [VeSea](https://vesea.io/)